The Spring 2016 Honors Schedule is available! Enrollment opens on Oct. 26.

 For more detailed information about the Honors Program, take a look at the "Honors" pages whose links have opened up in the left-hand navigation bar.
 But here's a quick look:

 Honors classes are open to all interested students, both full-time and part-time, regardless of age or previous educational background.
-No formal application process is required to enroll in an honors class; however, a 3.0 grade point average is expected.
+No formal application process is required to enroll in an honors class; however, a 3.0 grade point average is recommended.
+Participants in honors courses enjoy lively interaction in small class settings, as each class is limited to 20 enrollments.
+Learn more about honors classes.

 Qualified students may be interested in applying to become TCC Honors Scholars.
-Applications are available from the Honors coordinator on any TCC campus.
+The application may be downloaded from this website.
 An Honors Scholar proceeds through a curriculum of 24 credit hours of honors classes (or 21 Honors credit hours with an approved, student-proposed project).
 Successful completion of the program with a grade point average of at least 3.5 leads to the designation of Honors Scholar on the student’s TCC transcript.
 Special scholarship opportunities, such as the TCC Honors Scholar State Regents Tuition Waiver, are among the benefits available to TCC Honors Scholars.